The Shops at Montebello

-The Shops at Montebello (formerly "Montebello Town Center") is a shopping mall mainly located within the city limits of Montebello, California, with over 120 national and local retail outlets such as Aeropostale, Disney Store, Hollister, Victoria’s Secret and BJ's Restaurant & Brewery.
+The Shops at Montebello (formerly "Montebello Town Center") is a shopping mall mainly located within the city limits of Montebello, California, with over 120 national and local retail outlets such as Aéropostale, Hollister, Victoria's Secret and BJ's Restaurant & Brewery.
 A small portion of its eastern side is actually within the city limits of Rosemead.
 It features major department stores, children's stores, smaller shops such as beauty and bath stores, health stores and salons, as well as a small food court.
 The boundary line between Montebello and Rosemead runs through the eastern end of the mall.
 Policing is provided by the City of Montebello.
 It was managed by The Macerich Company before being sold to Simon Property Group in 2011.
 The mall features 758,504 sq ft of leasable retail space.
 As of 2019, Simon no longer owns the mall.
 Pacific Retail announced ownership of the mall on the company Instagram page on January 24, 2019.

-The mall serves this ethnically diverse trade area with four department stores (JCPenney, two Macy's stores (the second being Macy's home), and Forever 21) and 160 shops, eateries and restaurants.
-The mall is located directly adjacent to State Route 60, between the Paramount Boulevard and San Gabriel Boulevard off-ramps.
+As of April 2024, the mall is currently managed by Spinoso Real Estate Group.